 One of the most common arguments I have with other journalists focuses on whether the streaming video business is a financially feasible business to be in for most media companies.
 It's a given that streaming doesn't throw off the revenue of the linear TV bundle, but what does?
 And, not sarcastically, it took the traditional linear TV business 40 years and a few well-placed legislators to make that gravy train happen.

-I don't think there's any dispute that for most companies, streaming video is a tough business to be right now.
+I don't think there's any dispute that for most companies, streaming video is a tough business to be in right now.
 And the conventional wisdom says that a bunch of otherwise profitable media businesses looked at Netflix's early success and deluded themselves at such a level that they blew up their existing linear, theatrical, and physical media businesses to chase the magical streaming bucks that never existed and likely never will.

 I disagree with this premise and in my defense, I'll cite what is perhaps the most important business book written in the last hundred years.
 The Innovator’s Dilemma takes a look at a process that has played itself out in industries from railroads to personal computers.
 Why is that so common that market leaders and incumbents fail to seize the next wave of innovation in their respective industries?
 Why did Blockbuster look at Netflix and shrug off its importance?
 And in the past five to seven years, what has prompted several otherwise staid media companies to first jump directly into a new business that is built around disrupting the very industry that is making them Scrooge McDuck levels of revenue?